Excellent performance, facial detection and continuous video recording make the Nest Hello the ultimate video doorbell.

 Nest kit – such as the Nest Cam IQ Outdoor – has always impressed in the ‘looks’ department, and the Nest Hello is no different.
 The sleek black lozenge-shaped case will be right at home on the outside of your house.
 I found it smart enough to make it obvious that the Nest Hello is a doorbell and should, therefore, be pressed by guests; plain enough that it doesn’t ruin the exterior of your home.

 At 117 x 43 x 26mm, the Nest Hello is considerably slimmer than the Ring Video Doorbell 2.
-This is largely because the Nest Hello is a wired-only product, so there’s no bulky battery to accommodate.
+This is largely because the Nest Hello is a wired-only product, so there’s no bulky battery to accommodate in the external casing.
+This is something that Ring has managed to avoid in its Door View peephole camera by fitting the battery to the inside of the door, and only leaving the camera on display.

-The slimmer body makes the device a little easier to fit in some locations.
-I live in a Victorian house with narrow door frames, which didn’t easily accommodate the Ring Video Doorbell 2.
-The Nest Hello was positioned far easier.
+The Nest Hello’s slimmer body makes the device a little easier to fit in some locations.
+I live in a Victorian house with narrow door frames, which didn’t easily accommodate the Ring Video Doorbell 2, and I ended up having to use the wedge adaptor, pointing the camera away from the garden path leading up to the door.
+The Nest Hello was positioned far easier, fitting onto the door frame, covering the full pathway to my front door.

-In the box you’ll find a 15-degree wedge to angle the doorbell, so you can get the field of view you need to cover your entry-way.
+In the box you’ll find a 15-degree wedge to angle the doorbell, so you can get the field of view you need to cover your entry-way if you have a different layout to me.

 Note that you may need a replacement transformer and chime; the installation service doesn’t cover running new cabling, so expect to pay more if you don’t have a wired doorbell.